vbetsch/mastermind/docs/design-patterns.md

 ## Mediator

 I've decided to use this behavioral pattern for communication between my front-end and back-end.
-Each controller and handler will subscribe to the same mediator.
+Each controller will subscribe to the same mediator.
 This will enable simple, efficient communication with a system of sending and responding to events.
 When I need to trigger an event from one subscriber to another, I send a message and all the other subscribers receive it.
 Each of them will decide whether or not to handle it.
 This pattern also lets me scale the
 application: I can add as many controllers and graphical interfaces as I like.